rwblokzijl/Msc-thesis-EuroToken/thesis.md

 that a merchant needs before they can send their goods to a paying customer.

 The transaction finality problem in our network has several possible solutions.
-In [@FSWP] Brouwer presents a method of distributing blocks to a randomly and fairly selected list of witnesses that would probabilistically detect any conflicting block before the receiver would accept them.
+In [@FWSP] Brouwer presents a method of distributing blocks to a randomly and fairly selected list of witnesses that would probabilistically detect any conflicting block before the receiver would accept them.
 In [@Broadcast] Guerraoui et. al present a more theoretical method of block broadcast.
 These